neil-unomaha/CIF_CYBR_8950/Literature-Research.md

 6. Lessons Learned: As discussed in the contribution section, the difference between data and intelligence.
 Make sure that the business objectives are clearly defined before even looking into whether a collective intelligence strategy is the best approach.

-7. Implications for practice:  Clearly identify business objectives beforehand.
+7. Implications for practice:  Identify business objectives beforehand.
 Do cost/benefit analysis of various strategies to solve specific business objectives.

-8. Implications for Research: Becuase the book discussed collective intelligence at such a high level, it leaves open many doors for further research.
-Such as: what specific problems is collective intelligence best at solving?
+8. Implications for Research: Because the book discussed collective intelligence at such a high level, it leaves open many doors for further research.
+Such as: what specific problems are collective intelligence best at solving?
 Where should collective intelligence be avoided?

 H. Dalziel, E. Olson, and J. Carnall, How to define and build an effective cyber threat intelligence capability.
 Amsterdam: Syngress, an imprint of Elsevier, 2015.